These vibrant and delicious Blueberry Breakfast Balls are a fantastic grab-and-go breakfast option for busy mornings.

 - Add all the ingredients (apart from the coconut for rolling) into a food processor and blend until the mixture comes together to form a large ball.

-- Scoop out 1 tbsp of the mixture, roll into a ball and coat in coconut.
+- Scoop out 1 tablespoon of the mixture, roll into a ball and coat in coconut.
 Repeat until the mixture is used up.